apptainer/singularity-userdocs/appendix.rst

 Overview
 """"""""

-A container from supporting OCI Registries; Eg: Azure Container Registry, Local Registry Servers etc can be used as your “base” and later customized.
+A container from supporting OCI Registries - Eg: Azure Container Registry, Local registry servers etc can be used as your “base” image and later customized.
 This allows you to build multiple images from the same starting point.
 For example, you may want to build several containers with the same custom python installation, the same custom compiler toolchain, or the same base MPI installation.
 Instead of